codedstructure/svgdx/docs/elements.md

 Any additional attributes on the `<reuse>` element are available in the target element's context as [local attribute variables](expressions#variable-references).

+### `point`

+The point element is used to define a position, via the `xy` - or separate `x` and `y` - attributes.
+It does not appear in the rendered output, and is simply used to define a point which may later be referred to by other refspec attributes.

+In general `<point>` elements will only be useful if they are given an `id` value.

+Note that `<point>` elements differ from alternatives - such as a zero-width `<rect>` or zero-radius `<circle>` - by being ignored when composite bounding boxes are being established, including the top-level SVG `viewBox`.

 ### `if`

 The `<if>` element allows conditional inclusion of blocks of elements.
 A single attribute - `test` - provides the condition.